-Gap Cover: Bonus Benefits (2025)
+Gap Cover: Bonus Benefits (2026)

 Insurers are getting creative in what they cover, and benefits can include many extra add-ons that extend well beyond unpaid in-hospital medical bills.
+(We covered the Standard Benefits in a previous post).

 No product offers all of these, so you need to read the marketing brochure carefully, or ask your broker.